Superstructure Optimization with Embedded Neural Networks for Sustainable Aviation Fuel Production: Data set for Fischer-Tropsch sustainable aviation fuel

-\paragraph*{Autothermal reforming.} To facilitate a techno-economic and environmental comparison between sustainable liquid fuel production pathways and conventional fossil-based routes, this study incorporates an autothermal reforming (ATR) process for the generation of synthesis gas from methane (\ce{CH4}).
-The ATR process is selected based on its superior thermal efficiency relative to conventional steam methane reforming (SMR), as substantiated by Kim et al.\cite{Kim.2021} and Svitnic et al.\cite{Svitnic.2024} Operating under elevated temperatures (approximately \SI{900}{\degreeCelsius}) and moderate to high pressures (\SI{10}{bar}\cite{Kim.2021} to \SI{35}{bar}\cite{Oni.2022}), the ATR process combines partial oxidation and steam reforming within a single reactor, enabling a thermally balanced system.
+\paragraph*{Autothermal reforming (ATR).} To facilitate a techno-economic and environmental comparison between sustainable liquid fuel production pathways and conventional fossil-based routes, this study incorporates an ATR process for the generation of synthesis gas from methane (\ce{CH4}).
+The ATR process is selected based on its superior thermal efficiency relative to conventional steam methane reforming (SMR), as substantiated by Kim \emph{et al.}\@ \cite{Kim.2021} and Svitnič \emph{et al.}\@ \cite{Svitnic.2024}.
+Operating under elevated temperatures (approximately \SI{900}{\degreeCelsius}) and moderate to high pressures (\SI{10}{bar} \cite{Kim.2021} to \SI{35}{bar} \cite{Oni.2022}), the ATR process combines partial oxidation and steam reforming within a single reactor, enabling a thermally balanced system.
 The chemical reactions include:

 The exothermic partial oxidation of methane provides the thermal energy necessary to drive the endothermic steam reforming reaction, thus enabling autothermal operation.
-The resultant syngas mixture is characterized by a \ce{H2}-enriched composition relative to \ce{CO}, making it suitable for downstream synthesis processes.\cite{Kim.2021} The \ce{O2} required for oxidation can be supplied via CRD or electrolysis, depending on process integration preferences.
-Detailed process parameters, assumptions, and performance indicators for the ATR configuration are documented in the Supplementary Information.
+The resultant syngas mixture is characterized by a \ce{H2}-enriched composition relative to \ce{CO}, making it suitable for downstream synthesis processes \cite{Kim.2021}.
+The \ce{O2} required for oxidation can be supplied \emph{via} CRD or electrolysis, depending on process integration preferences.